kworkflow/kworkflow/documentation/man/features/deploy.rst

   without deploying it; notice that the package will be available in the current folder.

+-F, \--from-package:
+  You can use this option to deploy a custom kernel from kw package.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.
     | **s** enables sound notification.